The Voltage Controlled

 3) A voltage instigated via the base and emitter of the transistor is, essentially, equal to Vd of (1), therefore the current that exists through such junction must be related by (1).

-That is, the Emitter emits charge into the base region of the transistor, due to the application of Vbe.
+That is, the emitter emits charge into the base region of the transistor, due to the application of Vbe.

-4) The emitted charge, once in the base experiences the influence of the voltage at the Collector, and as the base is very thin, collects the charge at the collector terminal and thereby prevents most of the charge flow that would over wise attempt to exit out of the base terminal.
-Some charge does in fact "leak" out of the base, but this is incidental to the notion that the Emitter current is, essentially, a causal function of applied Vbe, via the diode equation.
+4) The emitted charge, once in the base experiences the influence of the voltage at the collector, and as the base is very thin, collects the charge at the collector terminal and thereby prevents most of the charge flow that would over wise attempt to exit out of the base terminal.
+Some charge does in fact "leak" out of the base, but this is incidental to the notion that the emitter current is, essentially, a causal function of applied Vbe, via the diode equation.
 As most of this current is collected by the collector, the collector current may also be said to be a direct casual function of the applied base emitter voltage.

 Summary